The Fundamentalist / Modernist Conflict

 The 1890s were also a decade of intellectual upheaval.
 Between the depression of 1873 and the First World War, many of the time-honored suppositions were being questioned.
 Darwin’s theory of evolution was one of the most prominent new ideas, challenging the authority of the Bible and the presumption of its inerrancy.

-First, let’s get working definitions of Modernism, Liberalism and Fundamentalism in the American Protestant context.
+A working definition of Modernism, Liberalism and Fundamentalism in the American Protestant context is necessary to understand the basics of the conflict.

 The five Fundamental points are: